Practical Protection Against DNS Rebinding Attacks

 Blocking DNS queries that resolves to Private IP addresses via DNS resolvers

-DNS resolvers have the ability to block this attack.
+DNS resolvers can block this attack.
 For example, BIND9’s RPZ (Response Policy Zone) can be configured to block responses of queries resolving to specific IP addresses via “Policy Trigger - IP Trigger”.

 This can be a stable solution for production environments.